-Recommendation: When multi pipetting with aliquots of various volumes, dispense the smaller volumes earlier than the larger volumes.
-The largest volume should be the last dispensed.
+- After 12 dispenses, the STAG should be replaced (Liquid FCA only) - When multi pipetting aliquots of various volumes, dispense the smallest volumes before the larger volumes.
+The largest volume should be dispensed last. - The default multi pipetting liquid classes in FluentControl usually require optimization for the target application